Frequently Asked Questions About HSA Units

 membership, fundraising, writing newsletters, or maintaining a public garden

 What is the relationship between units and the national organization?

 Units may have separate dues, policies, activities and membership requirements.
-Units are, however, required to adhere to the HSA mission statement and general policies of HSA.
+Units are, however, required to adhere to the mission statement and general policies of HSA (see below).